Academic IELTS Writing task 1 Sample 3 - Leisure time enjoyed by men and women of different employment status

 [written by - Darwin Lesmana ]

 The provided graph presents data on the amount of spare time both Males and Females from different employment status had enjoyed.
 The data available represents samples from the year 1998- 1999 and number of hours each gender spent on leisure.

 Firstly, it is seen that both genders from ‘Unemployed’ and ‘Retired’ status enjoyed more leisure time (75-85 hours) than all other employment nature.
 This is perhaps due to the ample time they had to spend on leisure instead of work hours.

 Secondly, it is observed that data for men employed part-time and men who stayed at home is not provided in the chart.
 Also, part-time employed females enjoyed fewer leisure hours (40 hours) than housewives (50hours) but slightly more than females with full-time jobs (35-39 hours).

 In conclusion, unemployed and retired categories of both genders enjoyed more leisure hours.
-However, in all the categories, males enjoyed more free weekly hours than females.
+However, in all the categories, males enjoyed more free hours than females did.
 No data was given for leisure time enjoyed by men who stayed home and men who worked part-time.

 (Approximately 170 words)

 [Written by - Menu Anju ]

 The bar chart compares the duration of time that men and women with different occupation statuses dedicated to leisure activities in a usual week based on an average between 1998 and 1999.
 A glance at the graph reveals that unemployed and retired people had more spare time to enjoy than that of others.